lextm/jekyll-theme-chirpy/_posts/2024/2024-3-31-running-next-js-web-apps-on-iis-with-httpplatformhandler.md

 > It is possible to delete more bits from `node_modules` to reduce the deployment size, but that's another topic.

-If you plan to host such a web app under a site as an IIS application (or subfolder, a term often used), you need to modify the `bathPath` in your `next.config.mjs` file as below,
+If you plan to host such a web app under a site as an IIS application (or subfolder, a term often used), you need to modify the `basePath` in your `next.config.mjs` file as below,

 ``` javascript
 /** @type {import('next').NextConfig} */